-This Is America.
-This Is Who We Are.
+In America, We Cannot Run From Our Most Despicable History

 “These people are all Americans.
 So let’s be clear: throwing them out is cruel.
 It is inhumane.
 And it is not America,” [Biden] added.
 “Congress and the American people now have an obligation to step up and show our neighbors that they’re welcome here, in the only place they’ve ever called home.”

-Mantras that the U.S. is a land of opportunity, that ZIP code is not destiny—these are ideological lies that would be better expressed as the U.S. shouldbe a land of opportunity, that ZIP code should not be destiny.
+Mantras that the U.S. is a land of opportunity, that ZIP code is not destiny ― these are ideological lies that would be better expressed as “the U.S. should be a land of opportunity and that ZIP code should not be destiny.”

 The U.S. was founded in war, but freedom, equity, and justice for all did not spring forth from the blood-soaked soil of that revolution.

-Life, liberty, and the pursuit of happiness applied only to white males—black slaves were not human and then only 3/5ths human, women had rights only indirectly by association with men, and children were nearly invisible as full humans.
+Life, liberty, and the pursuit of happiness applied only to white males ― black slaves were not human and then only three-fifths human, women had rights only indirectly by association with men, and children were nearly invisible as full humans.

 Since 1776, in fact, the slow march toward freedom, equity, and justice for all has been a fight, not some benevolent gift by those who had all those from the beginning.